 The course is great value for the number of CME credits earned (48 Mainpro+® credits from the College of Family Physicians of Canada).

-Please note: Participants must have previously completed an introductory course in point-of-care ultrasound (8-hour minimum) recognized by CPoCUS in order to be able to acquire scans for CPoCUS-Independent Practitioner certification (eg. MUSE 1.0 or other).
+Please note: Participants must have previously completed an introductory course in point of care ultrasound recognized by CPoCUS (8-hour minimum; MUSE 1.0 or other) in order to be able to acquire scans for CPoCUS Independent Practitioner certification.

-The MUSE 2.0 course is recognized by the Canadian Point of Care Ultrasound Society (CPoCUS) and therefore supervised scans during this course count towards achieving Independent Practitioner (IP) certification.
+The MUSE 2.0 course is recognized by the Canadian Point of Care Ultrasound Society (CPoCUS) and therefore supervised scans during this course count towards achieving CPoCUS Acute Care CORE IP certification.

-Please note: The core areas are cardiac, abdomen, basic lung, aorta, and first trimester pregnancy.
-The 50 scans can also be obtained by hiring an IP certified individual to supervise the scans or through completion of other certified ultrasound courses.
+Please note: The 50 scans can also be obtained by hiring a CPoCUS IP certified instructor to supervise the scans or through completion of other certified ultrasound courses.